 Introducing blockchain technology to stop fraud would take an enormous level of coordination among insurers, but could be hugely beneficial in the long run.

 A proposed counter-fraud blockchain implementation.
 Source: IBM

-Introducing this type of technology would take an enormous level of coordination between insurers to implement.
-But a blockchain-based effort to counter fraud could begin with the sharing of fraudulent claims to help identify patterns of bad behavior.
+A blockchain-based effort to counter fraud could begin with the sharing of fraudulent claims to help identify patterns of bad behavior.
 That would give insurers 3 key benefits:

-- Eliminate double-booking, or processing multiple claims from the same accident
+- Eliminating double-booking, or processing multiple claims from the same incident

-- Establish ownership through digital certificates, reducing counterfeiting
+- Establishing ownership through digital certificates and reducing counterfeiting

-- Reduce premium diversion, for example, in the case of unlicensed brokers selling insurance and pocketing premiums
+- Reducing premium diversion, for example, in the case of unlicensed brokers selling insurance and pocketing premiums

 Less fraud in insurance translates directly to higher margins for insurance companies, which can lead to cheaper premiums for consumers.